G-12.0000

 or Westminster), or through a

-decision of the their Primary Synod's
+decision by that Primary Synod's

 Permanent Judicial Commission in a